Easy Room AI

 Small Hallway Ideas: 9 Designer Tricks to Make a Narrow Entryway Feel Bigger (2026)

-A narrow hallway is the first thing guests see and the easiest room to get wrong.
-Nine designer tricks — for lighting, colour, slim storage, and mirrors — that make a small entryway feel wider and work harder, without knocking down a wall.
+A narrow hallway is the first thing guests see — and the easiest room to fix cheaply.
+Nine designer tricks for lighting, paint colour, slim storage, and mirrors that make a small entryway feel twice as wide, without knocking down a wall.

 Easy Room AI TeamEasy Room AI Team